ghostcity/java-maven-skeleton/README.md

-# Skeleton for Java Application, Build as a Single Maven Module
+# Java Application Skeleton, Build As A Single Maven Module